 Loire River cruises were not available until 2015.
 Although, barge river cruise companies have been traveling the Loire River Valley for several years, river cruise companies offering overnight accommodations have not operated on this river until this year.
 The only vessel operating Loire cruises is the new Loire Princesse (see Ralph Grizzle’s live voyage report featuring his April 2015 sailing on the new vessel).

-Barge cruises are available on the Upper Loire River between Chatillon-sur-Loire and Montargis and between Rogny-Les-Sept-Ecluses and Marseilles-lès-Aubign.
+Barge cruises are available on the Upper Loire River between Chatillon-sur-Loire and Montargis and between Rogny-Les-Sept-Ecluses and Marseille-lès-Aubign.
 Loire Princesse operates on the western part of the Loire roundtrip from Nantes to Bouchemaine, with motorcoach excursions to Château de Villandry on the Cher River and Château d’Azay-le-Rideau on the Indre River as well as other châteaux.

 Loire River cruises are available from April through October, and in 2016, into November.

 What We Like About Loire River Cruises

 - The City Of Nantes.
 Once named the “most livable city in Europe,” Nantes has an interesting history that includes Jules Verne and a link to the slave trade during the 18th century.
 Moreover, Nantes offers easy access to the countryside and charming French villages along the rivers.
 Within 15 minutes by bicycle I found myself pedaling alongside pastures and through forests leafing springlike — all along the Loire and its tributaries.

 - Paddlewheelin’ & People.
 CroisiEurope’s paddlewheeler is innovative and French chic.
 The people who built the ship – and those who work on it – are pretty special too.
 See Loire Princesse Preview: An Innovative Ship With A Soul and Meet The People Who Built CroisiEurope’s New Loire Princesse